-Introduction to substantive claim: the legislation
+Introduction to claim: the legislation

 - In 1996 a tax credit called the Independent Family Tax Credit (IFTC) was provided for in section KD 2(3) of the Income Tax Act 1994.
 The IFTC was renamed the CTC and continued to be provided for in section KD 2(4) of the ITA04. - The CTC was largely replaced by the IWP from 1 April 2006 and is provided for in section KD 2AAA of the ITA04 which was enacted in the Taxation (Working for Families Act) 2004. - The focus of this proceeding is upon the IWP, although the CTC remains relevant for several purposes.
-First it is directly relevant for what appears to be a comparatively small number of persons who pursuant to section KD 2AAAB of the ITA04 continue to receive the CTC because they are ineligible to receive the IWP.
-It is also relevant because one of the reasons Ms CD is not eligible to receive the IWP is because she was previously ineligible, because of her employment status, to receive the CTC. - In substance the IFTC, the CTC and the IWP are the same, in particular in that they were/are: - 9.1 tax credits payable to the principal caregivers of dependent children; - 9.2 paid in varying amounts depending on the level of family income and the number of dependent children; - 9.3 not payable to families who receive(d) income by way of incometested benefits or compensation under the ACCA. - Payment is made to principal caregivers who are themselves in paid employment or have a spouse or partner in paid employment.
-Despite a link with paid employment in terms of eligibility and despite the new term: "Inwork Payment" there is no requirement that the principal caregiver themselves be in paid employment if they have a spouse or partner who is in paid employment. - One key difference between the CTC and IWP is that the latter is payable at a significantly higher rate than the former was, both in terms of rates of payment, as well as income levels which are eligible for payment. - For example, in terms of rates of payment: according to information obtained from the Inland Revenue Department's website for the 2005/2006 year the minimum CTC payable for families with one child (earning an income before tax of \$34,500), per fortnight, was \$30.
-In comparison according to information obtained from the Inland Revenue Department's website for the 2006/2007 year the minimum IWP payable for families with one child (earning an income before tax of \$53,000), is \$120 per fortnight.
+First it is directly relevant for what appears to be a comparatively small number of persons who pursuant to section KD 2AAAB of the ITA04 continue to receive the CTC because they are ineligible to receive the IWP. - In substance the IFTC, the CTC and the IWP are the same, in particular in that they were/are: - 6.1 tax credits payable to the principal caregivers of dependent children; - 6.2 paid in varying amounts depending on the level of family income and the number of dependent children; - 6.3 not payable to families who receive(d) income by way of incometested benefits or compensation under the ACCA. - Payment is made to principal caregivers who are themselves in paid employment or have a spouse or partner in paid employment.
+Despite a link with paid employment in terms of eligibility and despite the new term: "Inwork Payment" there is no requirement that the principal caregiver themselves be in paid employment if they have a spouse or partner who is in paid employment.

-For example, in terms of income levels eligible for payment of these two tax credits: according to information obtained from the Inland Revenue Department's website for the 2005/2006 year a family with three dependent children was entitled to a CTC of \$90 per fortnight up to a family income before tax of \$51,000.
-In comparison, according to information obtained from the Inland Revenue Department's website for the 2006/2007 year a family with three children is entitled to an IWP of over \$100 per fortnight up to an family income before tax of \$80,000.
+- One key difference between the CTC and IWP is that the latter is payable at a significantly higher rate than the former was.
+Further, families with significantly higher income levels are eligible for payment of an IWP than was formerly the case in respect of the CTC. - For example, in terms of rates of payment: according to information obtained from the Inland Revenue Department's website for the 2005/2006 year the minimum CTC payable for families with one child (earning an income before tax of up to \$34,500), per fortnight, was \$30.
+In comparison according to information obtained from the Inland Revenue Department's website for the 2006/2007 year the minimum IWP payable for families with one child (earning an income before tax of up to \$53,000), is \$120 per fortnight. - For example, in terms of income levels eligible for payment of these two tax credits: according to information obtained from the Inland Revenue Department's website for the 2005/2006 year a family with three dependent children was entitled to a CTC of \$90 per fortnight up to a family income before tax of \$51,000.
+In comparison, according to information obtained from the Inland Revenue Department's website for the 2006/2007 year a family with three children is entitled to an IWP of over \$100 per fortnight up to a family income before tax of \$80,000.